Texans–Titans rivalry: 2020s

 The most competitive games in the history of the rivalry came in 2020.
-On October 18 the Texans traveled to Nissan Stadium under interim coach Romeo Crennel, taking over for the fired Bill O'Brien.
+On October 18, the Texans traveled to Nissan Stadium under interim coach Romeo Crennel, taking over for the fired Bill O'Brien.
 The Texans erased a 21–7 gap to lead 36–29, but the Titans stormed down and scored with seven seconds left.
 In overtime the Titans got first possession and advanced 82 yards on six plays ending in a direct snap touchdown run by Derrick Henry.
 In the second meeting of the 2020 season, Sam Sloman kicked a 37-yard field goal that bounced off the right upright and in to give Tennessee the 41–38 win.
 This was the highest-scoring game (79 points) in the history of the rivalry after the previous game set the record at 78 points.

 Titans uniform controversy

 For years, the Houston Texans had sought to regain the intellectual property of the former Houston Oilers name, logo, and uniforms.
 However, Titans owner Bud Adams and his daughter, current owner Amy Adams Strunk, repeatedly blocked these requests.
 The issue escalated in 2022, when the Titans announced the team was planning to wear their former Houston/Tennessee Oilers throwback uniforms for select games in the 2023 season.
 Many Houston fans argued that the uniforms belonged to Houston, but the Titans were able to wear the uniforms as they still retained the Oilers' history and name, as Amy Adams Strunk told owners "Oilers history is Titans history".
-In October 2023, days before the Titans planned to wear the uniforms for the first time in their Week 8 game against the Atlanta Falcons, former Texans defensive end J. J. Watt expressed displeasure about the Titans' plans on the The Pat McAfee Show, stating: "Having lived in Houston for 10 years and the people there and the connection that they have to Earl Campbell, to Warren Moon, to these guys that wore those...when they played in that Astrodome...it hurts to not have been able to wear those in Houston and it hurts to see them being worn somewhere else."
+In October 2023, days before the Titans planned to wear the uniforms for the first time in their Week 8 game against the Atlanta Falcons, former Texans defensive end J. J. Watt expressed displeasure about the Titans' plans on The Pat McAfee Show, stating: "Having lived in Houston for 10 years and the people there and the connection that they have to Earl Campbell, to Warren Moon, to these guys that wore those...when they played in that Astrodome...it hurts to not have been able to wear those in Houston and it hurts to see them being worn somewhere else."
 The Titans also wore the uniforms in their home games against the Texans for the 2023 and 2024 seasons, with the Texans winning both games.

 After making changes to their primary uniform set following the 2024 season, the Titans announced that they would no longer wear the Oilers throwback uniforms.
+In 2026, the Titans unveiled new uniforms which directly drew inspiration from the classic Oilers uniforms.
+In response to the Titans wearing Oilers uniforms, the Texans in 2024 unveiled an alternate navy uniform which featured "H-Town blue" as an accent color, and in 2026, added a "Rivalries" uniform which was a blatant nod to the Oilers.
+"H-Town blue", while inspired by Houston's historic street tiles and police cars, was perceived as being too similar to the Titans' Columbia blue shade.